nickolasrm-UFRRJ/BRTAutomaton.jl/README.md

-enqueue the bus inside of the loop wall set the bus to waiting state if possible, dequeue it to the first substation clear the bus last position in the mesh
+enqueue the bus inside of the loop wall set the bus to waiting state if possible, dequeue it to the first substation clear the last position of the bus in the mesh
 ```

 ### How to use it?